kathrynandersondata/COVID_UpcomingElection/README.md

     In voter_participation.py, I identified which states, based on the 2016 presidential election, were swing states.

     I then wanted to see how these states were performing amidst the pandemic.
-I noticed three states in particular had a disproportionately high number of deaths: Pennsylvania, Michigan, and Florida.
-My hypothesis is that health issues will be at the forefront this year and is likely to persuade voters to vote for a Democratic candidate.
+Overall, swing states have lower cases for population size.
+However, I noticed an uptick in cases (accounting for population size) in many swing states, particularly Florida, Pennsylvania, and Michigan.
+My hypothesis is that health issues will be at the forefront this year and is likely to persuade voters in these states to vote for a Democratic candidate.

     Graphs:

         1. Cases and Deaths for Swing and Non-Swing States

-        2. Cases Over Time for Swing and Non-Swing States
+        2. Percent of Population Infected Over Time for Swing and Non-Swing States

-        3. Percent of Population Infected Over Time for Swing and Non-Swing States
+        3. Cases As Percent of the Population Over Time in Swing States

+        4. Percentage of Population that Votes - Swing and Non-Swing States

 Smaller Data Explorations: